dealii-X/benchmarks/sum_factorization/docs/BK5.md

 This benchmark compares different CUDA kernels implementing the sum factorization algorithm:

 - **First kernel**: Uses a 1D grid and 3D block layout, where each block computes each element in strided fashion.
-- **Second kernel**: Also uses a 1D grid and 3D block layout but simple map approach is used (no-stride).
+- **Second kernel**: Uses a 1D grid and 3D block layout but simple map approach is used (no-stride).
+- **Third kernel**: Uses a 1D grid and 2D block layout and threads are assigned to i ∈ nq0 and j ∈ nq1 directions in strided fashion.
+- **Fourth kernel**: Uses a 1D grid and 2D block layout and threads are assigned to j ∈ nq1 and k ∈ nq2 directions in strided fashion.
+- **Fifth kernel**: Uses a 1D grid and 2D block layout and threads are also assigned to j ∈ nq1 and k ∈ nq2 directions but simple map approach is used (no-stride).

 **Input parameters:**
 - **nq0**, **nq1**, **nq2**: Quadrature points in each dimension (element dof per direction + 1)